cbartram/Hydra-Toggle/README.md

 also click on "Switch to Hydra" and re-launch your client from the Jagex launcher to load the Hydra client.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Building & Distributing

+To build the package run the `./gradlew build` command.
+In the `build` folder you will find the tar and zip files under distributions.

+To ensure that no console starts with the application perform the following steps:

+- Unzip the file and open the `bin` folder.
+- Edit the `hydra-toggle.bat` file and replace any instances of `java.exe` with `javaw.exe`
+- Finally on this line: `"%JAVA_EXE%" %JAVA_OPTS% %HYDRA_TOGGLE_OPTS% %DEFAULT_JVM_OPTS% %*` add the prefix `start "" `

+The full line should look like:

+`start "" "%JAVA_EXE%" %JAVA_OPTS% %HYDRA_TOGGLE_OPTS% %DEFAULT_JVM_OPTS% %*`'

+- Repackage the zip file with the modified `.bat` file and upload to Github releases.

 <!-- CONTRIBUTING -->
 ## Contributing